evans-nyang/healthcare-facilities/mage/README.md

 5. Load the data into the database.

-### Data Model
+### Data Summary

-The data model for this project is as follows:
+The attributes of the healthcare facilities dataset are as follows:

 - `healthcare_facilities` table
   - `code` (integer): Unique identifier for the healthcare facility.